-PURCHASE

-AGREEMENT
+PURCHASE AGREEMENT

 On the date of sale, at least two representatives of KYTC shall be present to assist in handling the sale.
-The high bidder shall be required to post a deposit and sign a TC 62-9 form, Purchase Agreement Public Sale.
+The high bidder shall be required to post a deposit and sign TC 62-9, Purchase Agreement Public Sale.

-The TC 62-9 form shall be sent to the Secretary of the Transportation Cabinet for approval.
-When approved, the deed shall be prepared and sent with the TC 62-9 form and appraisal to the Finance and Administration Cabinet for final approval.
+The TC 62-9 shall be sent to the KYTC Secretary for approval.
+When approved, the deed shall be prepared and sent with TC 62-9 and the appraisal to the Finance and Administration Cabinet for final approval.